pwbpro/Multimedia-anomaly-detection-datasets/README.md

 # Multimedia Anomaly Detection Datasets

 ## Overview
 This repository provides direct download links to a collection of publicly available datasets for multimedia anomaly detection.
-All datasets are hosted externally (Baidu Pan).
-Click the links below to download.
+We hope to receive more datasets of multimedia anomaly detection to continuously enrich the field of multimedia anomalies.

 ## Contents
 - [MVTeC AD](#mvtec-ad)